 Regular tickets and multi-day passes can be bought at any metro stations either from a ticket booth or from the ticket vending machines with cash or card.
 They can also be purchased from many authorized retailers around Montreal.

-If you have a ticket for unreserved seating on the day of the grand prix and are planning an early start, the first train is at 5:30am.
-The last train leaving the circuit is at 1am so there’s plenty of time for hanging around to soak up the ambiance.
+If you have a ticket for unreserved seating on the day of the Grand Prix and are planning an early start, the first train is at 5:30am.
+The last train leaving the circuit is at 1am so there’s plenty of time for hanging around to soak up the ambiance and avoid the crowds.

 When you exit the Jean-Drapeau station you will need to access the circuit via one of two bridges that connect St Helen’s Island to Ile-Notredame.

 Grandstands 15, 21, 22, 24 (Lance Stroll), 31, 34, 46 and 47 are a short walk away.
 Veer left after the station and cross the Cosmos bridge and from here follow the signs.

 If you want a more relaxed and altogether more original way of getting to the circuit you may consider the Navettes Maritimes river shuttle.
 It’s a bit pricier than the metro but still affordable at CA$4.25 for a one way crossing (free for children under 6).

 There are 4 services that will get you to the circuit in time for the race – starting at 9.35am there is one service every 60 minutes.
 Don’t go any later than 12.35pm or you risk missing the start of the race.
 Coming back the last boat is at 6.45pm.

 Board the ferry at Old Port of Montreal – a few minutes walk from Champ-de-Mars metro station.
 If coming from east of the St. Lawrence River you can leave from the port of Longueuil.
 Hop off at Ile Ste-Helene.
 From here it’s a pleasant 10-15 minute walk to the circuit.

 It is not recommended to drive to the circuit as no parking is provided and there is little parking in the area.
 Leave the car at home at the hotel or within walking distance of a suburban metro station and hop on the metro to the circuit instead.